 Undergraduate bachelors courses explained

-There are some limits to be aware of.
-You cannot include more than 12 units at Level 1, and you must pass at least four units at Level 3.
-Beyond this you have the freedom to craft a course that best suits your interests.
+There are some limits you need to be aware of.
+For example, for a single bachelor degree these include: you cannot include more than 12 units at Level 1; you must pass at least three units at Level 3; your course may include Foundational Units.
+Beyond these requirements, you have the freedom to craft a course that best suits your interests.